Do you love being outside and working with your hands? How about the idea of being your own boss?

 How Much Does it Cost to Start a Landscaping Business?

 Initial expenses for a landscaping company vary widely, depending on the size and scope of your operations.
-If you’re a one-person operation that only performs basic maintenance and mowing services, you can get started with as little as $5,000 or less.
+If you’re a one-person operation that only performs basic maintenance and mowing services, you can get started with as little as $1,000.
+Mike told us:

 That said, most landscaping businesses will require a larger investment.
 The average start-up cost is between $15,000 and $20,000 if you’re starting from scratch.

-If you don’t want to start a business from the ground up, your other option is to buy an existing business, see how here.
+If you don’t want to start a business from the ground up, your other option is to buy a franchise.
 While this often takes more money up-front, it can be a good option for a first-time entrepreneur since you won’t need to do as much leg work to get it off the ground.

 How Much Does a Landscape Business Owner Make Per Year?

 The short answer, again, is “it depends.”
 According to Lawn & Landscape Magazine’s State of the Industry Report, the average annual salary of a landscape company owner ranges from around $31,000-$69,000 per year.